-Master Morgan Newman- is a first generation disciple of Senior Grandmaster Richard Lee and holds the rank of 5th degree black belt in Bok-Fu-Do.
-She is a 5th Tuan and an International 'A' referee through The World Kuoshu Federation, as well as serving as the TWKSF Secretary General.
+Master Morgan Newman- is a first-generation disciple of Senior Grandmaster Richard Lee and holds the rank of 5th degree black belt in Bok-Fu-Do.
+She is a 6th Tuan and an International 'A' referee through The World Kuoshu Federation, as well as serving as the TWKSF Secretary General.
 She is the Vice President of East West Kung Fu Schools and the International Bok Fu Do Association.
 Master Newman is a three-time World Champion, placing 1st in the full contact lei tai division at the 1st, 2nd, and 3rd TWKSF World Championships held in Brazil (2003), Singapore (2006), and Germany (2009).
-She is also a three time USA Team Coach for the World Championships in Malaysia (2012), Argentina (2015) and United States (2018).
+She is also a three-time USA Team Coach for the World Championships in Malaysia (2012), Argentina (2015) and United States (2018).
 She was selected as the United States Chinese Kuoshu Federation's Female Competitor of the Year in 2000.
-For more information on Master Newman and the Bok-Fu-Do System visit our website at www.bokfudo. com.
+For more information on Master Newman and the Bok-Fu-Do System visit our website at www.bokfudo.com

-John Ozuna- is a 1st generation disciple of Grandmaster Richard Lee and is a Master Black Belt in Bok Fu Do with over 30 years of experience.
-He has owned and operated KO Kung Fu-Karate in San Jose, CA since 1989.
-He is the West Region Director of the United States Kuo Shu Federation.
-He holds a 6th Tuan Red Sash and is an International Referee 'A' through the World Kuo Shu Federation.
-John has represented the United States in international and world competition in Spain at the European Cup in 1992, and at the 7th World Kuo Shu Championships in the R.O.C. in 1992.
-He is a two time Guinness World Record holder, for the Most Martial Arts Punches in 1 minute (713), and the Fastest Martial Arts Punch (43.3 MPH).
+John Ozuna- is a first generation disciple of Senior Grandmaster Richard Lee and is a Master Black Belt in Bok Fu Do with over 40 years of experience.
+He is the owner KO Kung Fu - Karate in San Jose, CA since 1989.
+He is the Deputy Referee General of the TWKSF, an Executive Committee member with the USKSF, and the Executive Vice President of the International Bok Fu Do Association.
+He holds a 6th Tuan Red Sash and is an International Referee 'A' through the TWKSF.
+Master Ozuna has represented the United States in international and world competition in Spain at the European Cup in 1992, and at the 7th World Kuo Shu Championships in the R.O.C. in 1992.
+He is also a two-time Guinness World Record holder, for the Most Martial Arts Punches in 1 minute (713), and the Fastest Martial Arts Punch (43.3 MPH).
+Master Ozuna was inducted into the Kenpo International Hall of Fame in 2011 and the United States Kuo Shu Federation Hall of Fame in 2017.